keebio/keebio-docs/docs/foldkb-rev2-build-guide.md

 ---
-title: FoldKB Rev. 2 Hotswap Build Guide
+title: FoldKB Rev. 2
 ---

 This build guide is for the FoldKB Rev. 2 which has the Kailh hotswap sockets.
-If you have the Rev. 1 PCBs, see the [FoldKB Rev.1 build guide](https://docs.keeb.io/foldkb-build-guide).
+If you have the Rev. 1 PCBs, see the [FoldKB Rev. 1 build guide](https://docs.keeb.io/foldkb-build-guide).

 ## Parts List